ShareFacebook Twitter AddThis

-Escoffier believed that the “grandeur” of French cuisine came from the sauces, and he was skilled in understanding the changing rhythms of modern life necessitated a quicker service and food that wasn’t too ornamental.
+Escoffier believed that the “grandeur” of French cuisine came from the sauces (he refined the list of so called 'mother sauces'), and he was skilled in understanding the changing rhythms of modern life necessitated a quicker service and food that wasn’t too ornamental.
 His vision of gastronomy was that it should be scientific, methodic and practiced with extreme simplicity - putting the emphasis on flavor and nutrition, lightness and ease of digestion.
 His menus weren’t just a list of dishes, but a harmonious grouping of foods that created an “orchestrated delicacy”.

 With his admirable talent for organization, Escoffier also helped rationalize the way kitchen work was divided among the crew, restructuring the methods so as to render them as fast and seamless as possible; his way of delegating work was used in the world’s grand hotels until the 1960s.
 He also had a very fertile literary life, collaborating with many magazines and publishing numerous books like Le Guide Culinarie and Le Livre de Menus.